Unlock Clarity

 People often seek help because they’re asking, “What is wrong with me?”
 But coaching focuses on what is “right” with you.
 The very nature of coaching is trusting in someone’s potential.
 Coaches hold a “future version” of their clients in their mind.
 They already believe in your future results.

-The main reason for 10-week coaching experiences is that it takes about 3 months for a new habit to take root.
-Ten weeks allows you to develop self-awareness, practice, recoup from self-sabotage, and have time for self-trust to take place.
+The main reason for an 8-10 week coaching experience is that it takes a while for new habits to take root.
+Eight to ten weeks allows you to develop self-awareness, practice strategies, recoup from self-sabotage, and have time for self-trust to take place.
 Consistency, repetition, and a deliberate effort to practice the behaviour are key factors in successfully forming a new habit.

 When would life coaching not be for me?